Forsyth County DUI Lawyers

 • There is a $25.00 permit fee to the Georgia Department of Driver Services.

-The period a person must successfully maintain the ignition interlock device on their vehicle will be based on whether he or she consents to or refuses the state-administered chemical test requested by the Forsyth County DUI arresting officer.
+The period during which a person must successfully maintain the ignition interlock device on their vehicle will depend on whether they consent to or refuse the state-administered chemical test requested by the Forsyth County DUI arresting officer.

 A person who consents to the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for 4 months.
-If he or she is subsequently acquitted of the underlying Forsyth County DUI charge, or the underlying Forsyth County Driving Under the Influence charge is dismissed or reduced, the ignition interlock device may be removed at no cost and the driver’s license may be replaced.
+Suppose they are subsequently acquitted of the underlying Forsyth County DUI charge, or the underlying Forsyth County Driving Under the Influence charge is dismissed or reduced.
+In that case, the ignition interlock device may be removed at no cost, and the driver’s license may be replaced.
 A person who refuses the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for 12 months, regardless of the outcome of the underlying Forsyth County DUI charge.

-So I made a proper request for a license suspension hearing in my Forsyth County DUI case, what happens next?
+So, I correctly requested a license suspension hearing in my Forsyth County DUI case.
+What happens next?

-The license suspension action is a civil action separate from your Forsyth County Driving Under the Influence criminal charges and only deals with your license or privilege to drive in this state.
-The license suspension action is litigated by a completely separate court from your Forsyth County DUI criminal case.
-Once the Georgia Department of Driver Services processes your request for a hearing, your case is then sent to the Georgia Office of State Administrative Hearings (OSAH) where a hearing will be scheduled in front of an OSAH judge.
-Typically a hearing date with OSAH is set roughly 60 days from the date of your arrest in Forsyth County for Driving Under the Influence.
-Once a hearing is requested, the Department of Driver Services will extend your driving privileges until there is an order entered from an OSAH judge.
+The license suspension action is a civil action separate from your Forsyth County Driving Under the Influence criminal charges.
+It only deals with your license or privilege to drive in this state.
+The license suspension action is litigated by a separate court from your Forsyth County DUI criminal case.
+Once the Georgia Department of Driver Services processes your request for a hearing, your case is sent to the Georgia Office of State Administrative Hearings (OSAH), where a hearing will be scheduled before an OSAH judge.
+Typically, a hearing date with OSAH is roughly 60 days from your arrest in Forsyth County for Driving Under the Influence.
+Once a hearing is requested, the Department of Driver Services will extend your driving privileges until an order is entered from an OSAH judge.

-At a license suspension hearing, the judge has a very limited role in deciding your case.
-The judge is bound by law to only look at certain statutory factors to determine whether or not those statutory factors were met.
+At a license suspension hearing, the judge has a minimal role in deciding your case.
+The judge is bound by law to only look at certain statutory factors to determine whether those were met.
 That is it.
 The judge does not look at your criminal or driver’s history.
 The judge is not concerned about your job, transportation issues with your children’s school or daycare, or any other hardship you may have if your license is suspended.
 The judge’s only role in a license suspension hearing is to determine if the following factors were met:

 • Whether the Forsyth County DUI law enforcement officer had reasonable grounds to believe the person was driving or in actual physical control of a moving motor vehicle while under the influence of alcohol or a controlled substance and was lawfully placed under arrest for violating Code Section 40-6-391 (the DUI statute); or